Creating customer value with Lean Thinking

 Customer value is defined as the perception of what products and services are worth to customers.
 It looks at systems and processes, as well as mindsets and trends linked to customer value.

-There is growing pressure for manufacturers to meet customer demands and the expectations of customers becoming more complex.
+There is growing pressure on manufacturers to meet customer demands and the expectations of customers becoming more complex.
 Lean principles can be applied throughout the business and can be adapted to help achieve customer satisfaction and create customer value.
 Here are some ideas on how it can:

 1. Value